metaplex-foundation/developer-hub/src/pages/core/collections.md

 ### Creating a Collection with Plugins

-Creating a Collection NFT is very similar to creating a Regular NFT.
-The only difference is that we must set the `CollectionDetails` field as seen in the previous section.
-Some of our SDKs encapsulate this by requesting a `isCollection` attribute when creating an NFT.

 {% dialect-switcher title="Create a MPL Core Collection w/ Plugin" %}
 {% dialect title="JavaScript" id="js" %}